-"Born at sea in the teeth of a gale, The sailor was a dog, and Scuppers was his name."
+"Born at sea in the teeth of a gale,

 I had a dog named Scuppers ("Scuppie" to close friends), who died young.
 He was a good boy, and a far better (ie, half-competent - liked to chew birds) retriever than my current goofy but love-intoxicated pup.
 I am remembering him now because he died at this time of year a few years ago.
 (His replacement is a nephew.)

 Margaret Wise Brown wrote Scuppers the Sailor Dog, along with a bunch of family favorites like Good Night, Moon: "A comb and a brush and a bowl full of mush" is how one of the splendid pups described our minivan in its usual get-to-school slovenly condition.

 Brown had a hard time getting published.
 Glad she finally got her stuff out, and with the wonderful illos.
 I don't know how you could raise a kid in this world without her books: the kids just won't "get it" without her.